 In order for our media program to be successful, we base our beliefs on the principles outlined by the Information Power Vision Committee, reviewed and commented upon by the profession, and approved by the AASL and AECT Boards as the cardinal premises on which learning and teaching within the effective school library media program is based:

-• The library media program is essential to learning and teaching and must be fully integrated into the curriculum to promote students’ achievement of learning goals
+• The library media program is essential to learning and teaching and must be fully integrated into the curriculum to promote students’ achievement of learning goals.

-• The information literacy standards for student learning are integral to the content and objectives of the school’s curriculum
+• The information literacy standards for student learning are integral to the content and objectives of the school’s curriculum.

-• The library media program models and promotes collaborative planning and curriculum development
+• The library media program models and promotes collaborative planning and curriculum development.

-• The library media program models and promotes creative, effective, and collaborative teaching
+• The library media program models and promotes creative, effective, and collaborative teaching.

-• Access to the full range of information resources and services through the library media program is fundamental to learning
+• Access to the full range of information resources and services through the library media program is fundamental to learning.

-• The library media program encourages and engages students in reading, viewing, and listening for understanding and enjoyment
+• The library media program encourages and engages students in reading, viewing, and listening for understanding and enjoyment.

 • The library media program supports the learning of all students and other members of the learning community who have diverse learning abilities, styles, and needs.